auditctl(8) — Linux manual page

 fields that are valid are: uid, auid, gid, pid,

-subj_user, subj_role, subj_type, subj_sen,
+subj_user, subj_role, subj_type, subj_sen, subj_clr,

-subj_clr, msgtype, and executable name.
-All other
+msgtype, and executable name.
+All other fields will

-space from a process that has CAP_AUDIT_WRITE will
+process that has CAP_AUDIT_WRITE will be recorded

-be done to allow events to be recorded.
+allow events to be recorded.

 exclude